arasharchor/distracteddriving/README.md

 ![Patch Example](patch1.png)

 ### First stage detector
 This image data along with the overall image location the patch is taken from will be our training input to the first stage detector.
-The network will receive the patch relative position of 0 or 1 labelled feature.
+The network will be trained by receiving a series of image patches extracted from the manually labelled set.
+These patches are expressed as numpy arrays with the relative position of 0 or 1 labelled feature.
 The following two conditions are possible.
-* No feature is detected, in which case the correct output will be Y{ x:-1, y:-1, h:-1}
+* No feature is present, in which case the correct output will be Y{ x:-1, y:-1, h:-1}
 * A feature is detected -> Y{x:<patch relative x location>, y:<patch relative y location>, h:1}
+#### Extracting feature labelled patches
+* Load the list of labelled patches from static/train1Imgs/patchdata.json
+* For each labeled image, for each label type
+** Create 10 patches where the labelled location is visible ** Create a fann .net file for each labelled type containing training data with a mix of patches with and without the labels

+The format of the .net file is as follows:
+* first line - 3 number seperated by space  x y z where x is the number of training samples, y is the number of inputs and z is the number of outputs
+* the rest of the file is line in pairs with the first of the pair having a list of the input values seperated by spaces
+* the second line of each pair is the outputs